-When I pick up an editing order, I open the Accelerator by clicking the “Accelerator” button on the Scribendi toolbar.
+When I pick up an editing order, I click the “Grammar Check” button on the Scribendi toolbar.

-Then, I adjust the Accelerator’s settings.
-For example, I always set the corresponding dialect and sometimes enable the formal and concise features, depending on the nature of the document.
+Then, I adjust the Grammar Check’s settings.
+For example, I always set the corresponding dialect and comma choice.

-Clicking this button will tell the Accelerator to process the entire document.
-However, if I only want to edit a specific portion of a document, I’ll click and drag to highlight a particular section before running the Accelerator.
-Doing so will tell the Accelerator to work on only that section.
+Clicking this button will tell the Grammar Check to process the entire document.
+However, if I only want to edit a specific portion of a document, I’ll click and drag to highlight a particular section before running the Grammar Check.
+Doing so will tell the Scribendi AI to work on only that section.

-The Accelerator should only take a few seconds.
-However, I personally like to pause here to make a cup of tea or check in on my cats.
+This process should only take a few seconds.
+However, I personally like to pause here to make a cup of tea or check on my cats.

 Step 3: Review suggestions

 By the time I’ve returned, the Scribendi AI will have generated a list of errors and suggestions, each labeled based on type.
 Many of these will be related to grammar, punctuation, and mechanics.
 However, some might address more complicated syntax issues or highlight the presence of a foreign character in place of a quotation mark.

 Most of the suggestions can be assessed quickly—it doesn’t take much time or effort to verify their accuracy.
 Clicking the “Apply” button will automatically make the suggested change to the error in the document.

 Some suggestions may not be immediately clear or may be incorrect in their given context.
 In those cases, you can hit the “Ignore” button and move on to the next item.

 Overall, I find that running a grammar correction tool before my first pass helps address obvious minor errors, leaving me to deal with major content issues and phrasing.